masodu/demo/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Issue report
-about: Having and issues.
+about: Having an issue?
 Please create a report to explain what it is about.

 ---